oist/smartphone-robot-firmware/README.md

 # Building, Flashing, and Debugging Firmware

-If you're interested, you can set up the entire [C/C++ pico-sdk](https://github.com/raspberrypi/pico-sdk) on your computer to build the firmware.
-However, the easiest way to build, flash, or debug the firmware is by using the provided Docker image.
-The Docker image is based on the official pico-sdk Docker image and adds additional project dependencies.
+The recommended way to build, flash, and debug the firmware is by using the provided Docker image and Makefile.
+All dependencies are managed via Docker for a reproducible and easy workflow.

 ## Pulling the Docker Image
 First, pull the Docker image: